opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 The node makes use of the toolkit's [audiovisual emotion recognition tool](../../../../src/opendr/perception/multimodal_human_centric/audiovisual_emotion_learner/avlearner.py), whose documentation can be found [here](../../../../docs/reference/audiovisual-emotion-recognition-learner.md).

+#### Instructions for basic usage:

+1. Start the node responsible for publishing images.
+If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).
+2. Start the node responsible for publishing audio.
+Remember to modify the input topics using the arguments in step 2 if needed.
+3. You are then ready to start the audiovisual emotion recognition node

+    ```shell
+    rosrun opendr_perception audiovisual_emotion_recognition_node.py
+    ```
+    The following optional arguments are available:
+   - `-h or --help`: show a help message and exit
+   - `-iv or --input_video_topic INPUT_VIDEO_TOPIC`: topic name for input video, expects detected face of size 224x224 (default=`/usb_cam/image_raw`)
+   - `-ia or --input_audio_topic INPUT_AUDIO_TOPIC`: topic name for input audio (default=`/audio/audio`)
+   - `-o or --output_emotions_topic OUTPUT_EMOTIONS_TOPIC`: topic to which we are publishing the predicted emotion (default=`/opendr/audiovisual_emotion`)
+   - `--buffer_size BUFFER_SIZE`: length of audio and video in seconds, (default=`3.6`)
+   - `--model_path MODEL_PATH`: if given, the pretrained model will be loaded from the specified local path, otherwise it will be downloaded from an OpenDR FTP server

+4. Default output topics:
+   - Detection messages: `/opendr/audiovisual_emotion`

+   For viewing the output, refer to the [notes above.](#notes)

 ----
 ## RGB + IMU input